UISP - Security & Data Management

-The security of the UISP server and its users is one of the main design principles during the UISP development process.
+The security of the UISP console (server) and its users is one of the main design principles during the UISP development process.
 UISP uses double encryption for critical elements such as device communication, and will not store credentials unless strictly needed.
 A special bounty program was also created to help find any security issues in order to patch them as soon as possible.

 UISP Server Ports, Certificates, and HTTP Headers